vbodurov/rgba-merger/README.md

  * -a - alpha file path or byte number 0 - 255
  * -o - output image path (must end with .png)

 At least one input image is required.

 Output image path is required.

+Width and Height for all images must be the same.

 Sample calls: